freelancephp/WP-External-Links/wp-external-links/readme.txt

 * [Github](https://github.com/freelancephp/WP-External-Links)

 = Like this plugin? =
-[Share it](http://wordpress.org/support/view/plugin-reviews/wp-external-links-plugin) to support the development of this plugin.
+[Rate it](http://wordpress.org/support/view/plugin-reviews/wp-external-links-plugin) to support the development of this plugin.

 == Installation ==